-Date of project energization (if applicable):

-As part of the Approved Vendor's application of this project to the Illinois Solar for All Program ("ILSFA"), the Approved Vendor attests to all of the following:

-1. MARKETING COMPLIANCE

-□ With respect to this project, any and all marketing activity that occurred after the IPA released its final ILSFA Distributed Generation Consumer Protections Guidelines on [TBD] was fully compliant with those Guidelines.
+LOW-INCOME COMMUNITY SOLAR PROJECT APPLICATION PART II ATTESTATION FOR APPROVED VENDORS Approved Vendor Project Location Date of project energization (if applicable) As part of the Approved Vendor's application of this project to the Illinois Solar for All Program ("ILSFA"), the Approved Vendor attests to all of the following: 1.
+MARKETING COMPLIANCE ☐ With respect to this project, any and all marketing activity that occurred after the IPA released its final ILSFA Low-income Community Solar Consumer Protections Guidelines on May 10, 2019 was fully compliant with those Guidelines.